 1. Installation Freeze

-I always recommend using Browser Download option.
+I always recommend using the Browser Download option.
 It’s like the old days, download the whole media and then run the installation from local disk.
 We can easily see if the download is running and know when it’s completed.

 2. Download File is Missing